skipper215/ToDoList/README.md

-# ToDoList
+# Creating a Movie List web page with React
-# Creating a TODO List in Java
+# Displaying and navigating pages, searching for movies, and favouriting movies